abdullahnart/wishlist-everywhere/README.txt

 = Can users share their wishlist with others? =
 Yes!
 Users can copy their wishlist URL to the clipboard or share it directly on Facebook, Twitter, or Pinterest.

+= Can I track which products are most popular? =
+Yes.
+The new Analytics Dashboard shows your most wishlisted products.

+= Does it still track when a user removes an item from their wishlist? = Yes.
+Wishlist activity is logged permanently for analytics purposes.

+= Where can I find analytics? =
+Go to your WordPress Dashboard → Wihlist Everywhere → **Wishlist Analytics**.

 == Screenshots ==